pinskylab/how_we_work/onboarding.md

 To Do List
 ----------

-1. Join the [Pinsky Lab Google Group](https://groups.google.com/forum/#!forum/pinsky-lab) mailing list.
+1. Join the [Pinsky Lab Google Group](https://groups.google.com/forum/#!forum/pinsky-lab) mailing list, Slack, and google calendar.
 2. Connect to the [Pinsky Lab Google Drive](https://drive.google.com/drive/u/0/my-drive).
     -   Click the "Shared with Me" link on the left.
     -   Right click on the Pinsky Lab folder and select Add to My Drive.
 This will not affect the amount of storage available in your google drive.